CeeG33/oc-cg-p9/README.md

 After downloading the repository content, please extract it into a specific folder on your computer.
 Then, follow these steps in order to get the program up and running.

-## 1 - nstallation of Required Software
+## 1 - Installation of Required Software

 ### 1.1 - Python